oschulz/swmod/README.md

 The output of the `hostspec` command (part of swmod) is a system specific string, e.g. "linux-ubuntu-12.04-x86_64", to support heterogeneous computing environments.
-You can override it with the environment variable `$HOSTSPEC`.
+You can override it with the environment variable `$SWMOD_HOSTSPEC`.

 swmod looks for modules in all directories listed in the (colon-separated) path `$SWMOD_MODPATH`. `$SWMOD_MODPATH` defaults to `$HOME/.local/sw/`.